Résumé Writing

 $25

 The main differentiators in pricing are (1) do you complete the questionnaire yourself or do I complete it during a phone interview with you, and (2) the target salary for the prospective jobs you might seek.
 In all cases it is preferable for me to also see any previous résumé you've used in the past.
 Pricing assumes the résumé is delivered to you by email and that you'll handle all printing and copies.
 No two people or situations are alike.
-Therefore, if you have unique needs, final pricing of my services will be quoted upon a brief consultation with you, either by phone or email.
+Therefore, if you have unique needs, final pricing of my services will be quoted upon learning of your specific needs.
 Payment can be made by cash or check.
+(Acceptance of payment by PayPal/credit cards coming soon.)

 Because of my commitment to my daytime job, I don't accept rush assignments.
 And even if I had the ability to offer rush services, I don't think I would.
 I find extending the process a bit longer allows me to hone a résumé to a better result.
 I ask my clients to allow a full two weeks to receive their résumé.